XRPLF/xrpl-dev-portal/content/references/rippled-api/ledger-data-formats/ledger-object-types/negativeunl.md

 ## DisabledValidator Objects

-Each DisabledValidator Object represents one disabled validator.
-In JSON, a DisabledValidator object has one field, `DisabledValidator`, which in turn contains another object with the following fields:
+Each `DisabledValidator` object represents one disabled validator.
+In JSON, a `DisabledValidator` object has one field, `DisabledValidator`, which in turn contains another object with the following fields:

 | Name                  | JSON Type | [Internal Type][] | Description          |
 |:----------------------|:----------|:------------------|:---------------------|